bbbutterwell/books/_notes/_draft.md

 *Dear Condo Committee,*

-*Regarding the loud argument in the stairwell last Friday, and the accusations levelled against me by Mr. Young:*
+*Regarding the loud argument in the stairwell last Friday, and the accusations levelled against me by Mr. Newhouse:*

 This is enough of being professional.
 It's just the first draft.
 Ani has all afternoon.
 She keeps typing.

-*Insults out of Jackson Young's mouth are like air out of an asshole - they're a lot of rotten noise, and don't mean shit.*
+*Insults out of Jackson Newhouse's mouth are like air out of an asshole - they're a lot of rotten noise, and don't mean shit.*

 The insult's a bit awkward, and poorly placed, but it does its job for her.
-She says it out loud a few times, to the computer screen, like she's talking to Jackson Young, and there's lots of people around to hear her finally say what most of them are probably thinking, and Jackson Young can't look Ani in the eye, and he doesn't say anything back:
+She says it out loud a few times, to the computer screen, like she's talking to Jackson Newhouse, and there's lots of people around to hear her finally say what most of them are probably thinking, and Jackson Newhouse can't look Ani in the eye, and he doesn't say anything back:

-"Jackson Young, insults out of you - out of your mouth are like - they're like air out of your asshole.
+"Jackson Newhouse, insults out of you - out of your mouth are like - they're like air out of your asshole.
 They're rotten noise and it doesn't mean shit."

 "Words out of your mouth are like insults -"